axcoto/k8s-use-service/README.md

   - Temporarily take the app down or set the app in read-only mode to prevent write.
   - Change selector of MySQL service to match the label of this new pod

 - Finish downtime, switching to new db server is done

 This way the downtime is minimal and if anything occurs, we can still rollback to old primary database.
-The IP address is also remain same.
+The IP address also remains same.

 ## Bring up db